PowerShell/PowerShell/README.md

 - When a `PowerShell` object is created
 - When a remote session is created

-In addition to the caveats above, the following is _not_ collected:
+In addition to the caveats above, no personally identifiable information is collected.
+For example, the following is _not_ collected:

 - IP Address
 - User names